CanOzSec/Capsule/README.md

 # Capsule

-Capsule is a tool designed to bypass anti-virus solutions.
+Capsule is a tool designed to bypass anti-virus solutions.<br />
-This project uses various evasion techniques and protects the payload from anti-virus solutions.
+This project uses various evasion techniques and protects the payload from anti-virus solutions.<br />
-It's 26.11.2022 and it's fully undetected (FUD)
+It's 26.11.2022 and it's fully undetected (FUD)<br />

 ![FUD](assets/YGEK4MVPVCBi.png)